dotnet/docs/docs/framework/wpf/graphics-multimedia/how-to-animate-the-opacity-of-an-element-or-brush.md

 ---
-title: "How to: Animate the Opacity of an Element or Brush | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "How to: Animate the Opacity of an Element or Brush" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"